-Carers Support Centre is supporting carers and former carers aged 16+ to feel more confident and better prepared in seeking training, volunteering and employment opportunities across Bristol, South Gloucestershire, Bath & North Somerset.
+Carers Support Centre supports carers and former carers aged 16+ to feel more confident and better prepared in seeking training and employment opportunities across Bristol, South Gloucestershire, BANES & North Somerset.

-Carers will receive individual tailored support through our team who work with each carer on a one-to-one basis to establish their needs, creating a supportive action plan that fits around their caring responsibilities.
+Carers/former carers will receive one-to-one tailored support that identifies their needs, creating a supportive action plan that fits around their caring responsibilities.

 - carer or former carer aged 16+

-- living in Bristol, South Gloucestershire, Bath or North Somerset
+- living in Bristol, South Gloucestershire, BANES or North Somerset

 - evidence of legal right to work in the United Kingdom

 Support through our project will not affect receipt of benefits.
 Read more about caring and employment in our help and advice section.